What is Rosh Hashanah?

 When is Rosh Hashanah?

-Rosh Hashanah is celebrated in 2019 from sundown on Sunday, September 29, through sundown on Tuesday, October 1.
+In 2022 it will be celebrated from sundown on Sunday, September 25 through sundown on Tuesday, September 27.

 In celebration of this time of turning and returning, Hazon created a list of healthy, sustainable resources that will help you welcome Rosh Hashanah with mindfulness, sustainability, and joy.